Finding financial assistance

 Missouri State offers a number of scholarship opportunities perfect for transfer students.
 Transfer students are also encouraged to apply for scholarships privately-funded through the Foundation.
 We recommend that you begin the scholarship application process by completing your FAFSA.

 Grants are typically awarded based on financial need and do not have to be repaid by the student.
-Visit the grants page to see grants available to all students including transfer students.
+Visit the grants page to see grants available to all students.

-A loan is a type of financial aid that is paid out to either the student or parent and must be repaid with interest.
-Visit the loans page to find loans available to all students including transfer students.
+A loan is a type of financial aid that is paid out to the student and must be repaid with interest.
+Visit the loans page to find loans available to all students.

 The Federal Work Study Program provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service and work that is related to the student’s course of study.
 More information about work study at Missouri State is available on the Student Employment website.